GITvoren/GITvoren/README.md

 - I’m currently working on my Ecommerce Web App -- adding new features.

-<strong>- Fun fact:</strong> I'm a huge fan of the game Counter Strike and the sport of Boxing.
+-<strong> Fun fact:</strong> I'm a huge fan of the game Counter Strike and the sport of Boxing.

 - Recent Projects: 🛒<a href="https://voren-ecommerce-app.vercel.app/">Ecommerce</a> | 🏫<a href="https://codelab-react.vercel.app/">Course Booking</a> | 📖<a href="https://fxdotnotes.vercel.app/">Forex Trading Guide</a>